UPDATED: 2:18 p.m. ET, April 12, 2021 —

 George Floyd died May 25, 2020, after a police officer in Minneapolis kneeled on the neck of the 46-year-old handcuffed man who was lying face down on a street.
 The entire episode was recorded on video by one of many bystanders who heard Floyd tell police he couldn’t breathe, repeated pleas that went ignored.
 The four responding officers involved were fired as protesters demanded they also be charged with Floyd’s murder.

 A police officer in Georgia shot and killed Yassin Mohamed on May 9 in the city of Claxton.
-A press release from the Georgia Bureau of Investigation seemed to blame the shooting on Mohamed, who was accused of throwing rocks at a deputy from the Evans County Sheriff’s Office.
+A press release from the Georgia Bureau of Investigation (GBI) seemed to blame the shooting on Mohamed, who was accused of throwing rocks at a deputy from the Evans County Sheriff’s Office.
 According to the press release, in the hours before the shooting, Mohamed “attacked an officer with a pipe, as well as attacked an ambulance.”
 When the deputy who killed him responded to another call about Mohamed being “on foot in the middle of the road,” the press release says Mohamed threw rocks at the deputy.
 “Mohamed then charged the deputy with a larger rock at which point the deputy discharged his firearm, striking Mohamed,” the press released said.
 Mohamed died at the scene at the age of 47.
-A reporters investigation into the shooting has begun.

 Sean Reed‘s death on May 6, 2020, was live-streamed on Facebook during a footrace running away from police, who Tasered and shot and killed the unarmed 21-year-old Black man who was also a U.S. military veteran.
 With the Facebook Live still recording, police can be heard joking about how Reed would need a “closed casket” funeral.